sharetribe/flex-docs/src/docs/background/using-stored-payment-cards/index.md

 the checkout process for existing customers and allows you to place additional charges to the payment card of the customer.

-Flex Template for Web (FTW) includes a checkout workflow, which offers a box for the customer to check if they want to store their card for future purchases.
+Flex Templates for Web (FTW) include a checkout workflow, which offers a box for the customer to check if they want to store their card for future purchases.
 Once they've stored it, they are offered the option to use the same card for subsequent purchases without entering the details